splunk/public-o11y-docs/gdi/opentelemetry/install-linux.rst

 ---------------------------------------

 .. note::
-   If you don't need to collect logs, run the installer script with the ``--without-fluentd`` option to skip installation of Fluentd and the plugins and dependencies described in this section.
+   If you don't have a Log Observer entitlement or don't wish to collect logs for the target host, use the ``--without-fluentd`` option to skip the installation of Fluentd when installing the Collector.

 By default, the Fluentd service is installed and configured to forward log events with the ``@SPLUNK`` label to the package, which then sends these events to the HEC ingest endpoint determined by the ``--realm <SPLUNK_REALM>`` option.
 For example, ``https://ingest.<SPLUNK_REALM>.signalfx.com/v1/log``.